Cc618/Luigi/doc/basics.rst

 You can add also sounds and more with game.

-This methods registers two scenes named 'game' and 'menu', we give as argument a function that loads the scene, we call this a scene factory.
+This procedure registers two scenes named 'game' and 'menu', we give as argument a function that loads the scene, we call this a scene factory.

 Game gathers methods such as add_scene, add_texture, etc... to register and